pilosophos/pilosophos.github.io/src/writing/the-conversation-game.md

 ### More than two players?

 If you have suggestions for how to adapt this to more than 2 players, please send them to [pilosophos@gmail.com](mailto:pilosophos@gmail.com).

+## Changelog

+Most recent change last.

+1. 2025-07-11 21:40 UTC
+  * Added the neutral starting question to reduce the advantage for the first person to speak.